Kasi21/ChromeBackground/README.md

-# TwitterBackground
+# ChromeBackground
-Change the Twitter background with an Unsplash image
+Change Google background with an Unsplash image